-NOTE: Amotosalen in contact with skin may result in photosensitization in the presence of ultraviolet light.
-If skin exposure occurs, flush exposed skin with water.

-- 1. Remove set from package.
+- NOTE: Amotosalen in contact with skin may result in photosensitization in the presence of ultraviolet light.
+If skin exposure occurs, flush exposed skin with water. - 1.
+Remove set from package.
 Unwrap only illumination container (1) from organizer. - 2.
-Weld tubing from platelet collection container to amotosalen container (A) tubing using SCD. - 3.
-Label storage container (3) using appropriate donation identification. - 4.
-Hang platelet collection container and break cannula (G) below amotosalen container (A) to let amotosalen flow into illumination container (1); visually verify amotosalen is present. - 5.
-Break cannula (B) above amotosalen container (A) to let platelets flow through amotosalen container (A) into illumination container (1). - 6.
-Ensure the platelets drain completely from initial platelet collection container into illumination container (1) by expressing air from the illumination container (1) into amotosalen container - 7.
-When air is removed and platelets have fully drained back through tubing into illumination container (1), manually clamp tubing above illumination container.
+Weld tubing from amotosalen container ( ( ) to illumination container ( ) tubing using SCD and weld tubing from platelet collection container to amotosalen container ( ) tubing using SCD.
+(Note: these two actions can be taken in either order). - 3.
+Label storage container ( 9) using appropriate donation identification. - 4.
+Hang platelet collection container and break cannula ( ) below amotosalen container ( ) to let amotosalen flow into illumination container ( ); visually verify amotosalen is present. - 5.
+Break cannula ( /2) above amotosalen container ( /2) to let platelets flow through amotosalen container ( /2) into illumination container ( /2). - 6.
+Ensure the platelets drain completely from initial platelet collection container into illumination container (1) by expressing air from the illumination container (1) into amotosalen container (4). - 7.
+When air is removed and platelets have fully drained back through tubing into illumination container (0), manually clamp tubing above illumination container.
 Mix illumination container thoroughly by gentle agitation to ensure complete mixing of amotosalen and platelets (Figure 3).